Lupin3000/hcxtools/README.md

 $ cat cap/pmkid.16800
 ```

-Note: Inside the container the directory "/hcxpcaptool" must contain the cap/pcap/pcapng WiFi dump - in the example I use "bettercap-wifi-handshakes.pcap" which is stored inside local "cap" directory.
-After successful execution the text file "pmkid.16800" is generated.
+**Note:** Inside the container, the directory "/hcxpcaptool" must contain the captured cap/pcap/pcapng WiFi dump to convert.

+In the example above I use "bettercap-wifi-handshakes.pcap" which is stored inside local "cap" directory (_what I mount into the specific directory_).
+After successful execution the (_text_) file "pmkid.16800" is generated.